Jake Thackray: Revival in interest

 In May 2002, a group of fans formed the Jake Thackray Project with the intention of making more of Thackray's work available to the public.
 With Thackray's cooperation, the project team, led by record producer David Harris, received permission from EMI to produce a double CD of 42 songs not on any then-available release, limited to 200 copies, which was released in November 2002 with cover art by Bill Tidy.
 After Thackray's death the following month, EMI consented to a further edition of 100 copies.
-This revival of interest led to the release of two mass market CDs the following year: The Very Best of Jake Thackray on EMI, and The Jake Thackray Collection on HMV.
+This revival of interest led to the release of two mass market CDs the following year: The Very Best of Jake Thackray, and The Jake Thackray Collection, both were released by EMI, with the latter exclusive to HMV.
 The Jake Thackray Project went on to release a remastered live recording (the CD Live in Germany), and two DVDs: the privately recorded Live at the Unicorn (2009) and the BBC-licensed Jake Thackray and Songs (2014).
 A musical written by Barnsley-born poet Ian McMillan based on Thackray's songs and their characters, Sister Josephine Kicks the Habit, premiered in 2005 and toured the north of England.
 A rewrite by Alan Plater was due to tour the UK in 2007, but was put on hold following the death of executive producer Ian Watson.
 In 2014 Jake Thackray was featured on the BBC Radio Four 'Great Lives' Series.

 2006 saw a major retrospective.
 EMI released an expanded, 29-song double CD edition of Live Performance, and Jake in a Box, a 4-CD box set containing Thackray's four studio albums and six singles in their entirety, plus 25 unused tracks recorded in the Last Will and Testament sessions in 1967, eleven songs recorded for the abandoned album in 1970 and a handful of other rarities.
 Comedian and writer Victor Lewis-Smith produced a television documentary, Jake on the Box, for the BBC.
 In 2014, The Jake Thackray Project released a DVD of Jake Thackray and Songs, by arrangement with BBC music, featuring all of Thackray's performances from the television series, along with songs by three of the guest artists, Alex Glasgow, Pete Scott and Ralph McTell.
 In 2020, attempts to create a one-man show celebrating his life and work — accompanied by excerpts of his performances — formed a subplot in the mockumentary "Meet the Richardsons" in which Jon Richardson expresses his admiration for Thackray's life and works.